peter-de-boer/ponzischeme_webapp/README.md

 # ponzischeme_webapp

-Web app for the boardgame Ponzi Scheme
+This repository contains the source code the Ponzi Scheme game web app.<br>
+You can find the web app here: https://www.ponzischeme-game.com/

 Documentation coming soon!